MommaWatasu/HorseML.jl/README.md

 ![polynomial](assets/regression.png)

-THis is a Clustering result:
+This is a Clustering result:

 ![clustering](assets/clustering.png)